 Fawley denied ownership of these tapes but was arrested on 16 counts of possession of child pornography.
 While the search didn’t yield anything directly connected to Taylor, a myriad of seemingly random pictures stored on his computer led to a rather unlikely break in the case.
 Erin Crabill, an ex-girlfriend of Fawley’s, was shown these pictures of deserted buildings, weapons, and maps.

-She recognized an old, abandoned house which she said was close to her parents’ house and that she had taken Fawley there once.
+She recognized an old, abandoned house which she said was close to her parents’ home and that she had taken Fawley there once.
 The police then went to the rural county of Mathews, where this house was located.
-This is where they found a shallow grave with human remains.
+This was where they found a shallow grave with human remains.
 Upon questioning, Fawley admitted to being with Taylor the night of her death but denied killing her.
 Security footage showed Fawley waiting outside Taylor’s dorm at 10:21 pm, after which they left together.

 According to Frawley’s version of the events, they went to his apartment where he consumed alcohol and drugs, after which they drove her car to Mathews County.
-He stated that Taylor wanted to try erotic asphyxiation, and that is how she died.
+He stated that Taylor wanted to try erotic asphyxiation, and that was how she died.
 Upon her insistence, he tried different ways to limit her breathing, and she passed out after he placed a bag on her head.
 Realizing that Taylor wasn’t waking up, Fawley panicked.
 He claimed to drive back home with Taylor still in the car and returned the next day to bury her in a shallow grave.

 Prosecutors believed that Fawley took Taylor to an abandoned location to have sex with her, killing her when she rejected his advances.
 They mentioned his confession where he stated that he “flipped out” while having sex with Taylor.
 Furthermore, Fawley also admitted to Taylor’s arms being restrained behind her back with duct tape but asserted that it was consensual.
 There was also no evidence that indicated that Taylor was interested in the dangerous sexual practice.